The Project

 Our Goals

-The first goal of our project is to create a technological demonstrator in order to better understand the challenges of retrofitting internal combustion engines to hydrogen and to prepare ourselves to achieve our next objectives.
+The primary objective of our project is to convert an internal combustion engine for the first time in order to better understand the challenges involved in retrofitting combustion engines to run on hydrogen, and to prepare for achieving the subsequent goals.

 Integrate the engine into the vehicle developed in collaboration with another project.